dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_gcdump.md

 ### Synopsis

-This subcommand will run dotnet-gcdump tool for running in k8s appplication.
+This subcommand will run dotnet-gcdump tool for running in k8s application.
 Result will be saved locally so you'll be able to analyze it with appropriate tools.
 You can find more info about dotnet-gcdump tool by the following links: